ml-for-good/automl/Investigation/python/task_queue/async_file_task_demo/README.md

-> This PoC is based on the auto scaling fork(a great job), just to enable a file upload to be asyc done via the celery worker, where a shared data volume was used.
+> This PoC is forked from/based on the auto scaling demo(a great job) and just to enable a file upload to be asyc done via the celery worker, where a shared data volume was used.

 ```

    POST /upload_as
    -F "file=@test.txt"
-                        │
-                        │
-                        │
                         │
                         │
   WSGI (flask)          │